arthasyou/flow/README.md

 - `.env.production` — for production builds (`vite --mode production`)

 Environment variables are loaded automatically by Vite depending on the mode.

+## ✅ Project Status

+This project is actively maintained and serves as the frontend for the visual workflow editor.